neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-4.md

 #### Task 3: Observe function runs

-In this task, you are observing the function run that occurs about every five minutes.
+In this task, you are observing the function run that occurs in about every five minutes.

 #### Pre-requisites